hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 **1. <input code>**

 ```
-# Impact of AI on Digital Marketing Strategies
+# Impact of AI on Digital Marketing Startegies

 ## Introduction